Saint Paul and Minneapolis Announce New, Lower Speed Limits

 New speed limits will be 20 mph for local residential streets; 25 mph for larger, arterial and collector city-owned streets; and 30-plus mph for a few city-owned streets.
 Per Minnesota law, cities do not have authority to change speed limits on county and MnDOT (state) roads.
 Speed limits on these streets in Minneapolis and Saint Paul will not change.
 (See Street Ownership Map at the bottom of this page.)
 Always follow all posted speed limits.

-Since March, staff from both cities continue to install or change more than 1,000 speed limit signs on city-owned streets, changing many 30 mph streets to 25 mph.
+Saint Paul Public Works has completed installing or changing hundreds of speed limit signs on city-owned streets, changing many 30 mph streets to 25 mph.
 The new, lower 25 mph speed limits on individual streets are in effect as soon as they are signed.

-Once the busier streets are signed, the cities will then install “gateway signs” at entry points in both cities, indicating the citywide speed limit is 20 mph unless otherwise posted.
-Once the gateway signs are installed, the 20 mph speed limit on local residential streets will be in effect.
+Starting in October, Saint Paul and Minneapolis will install “gateway signs” at entry points in both cities, indicating the citywide speed limit is 20 mph unless otherwise posted.
+Once all the gateway signs are installed, the 20 mph speed limit on local residential streets will be in effect.
 The cities will generally not be posting 20 mph signs on local residential streets.
-The cities expect the sign installation to be completed by this fall.
+The cities expect the installation to be completed by this fall.

 Free Community "Tool Kit"